ghostbyte-dev/ghostbyte-website/_posts/introduction-to-markdown.md

   url: "/assets/blog/introduction-to-markdown/cover.webp"
 ---

-Markdown is a markup language which was developed with the goal that it should be easy to write and easy to read.
-The It was created by John Gruber in collaboration with Aaron Schwartz and first published in December 2004 on the following website:
+Markdown is a markup language which was developed with the goal that it should be extremely easy to write and easy to read.
+It was created by John Gruber in collaboration with Aaron Schwartz and first published in December 2004 on the following website:

  [daringfireball.net/projects/markdown](https://daringfireball.net/projects/markdown/)

+The syntax is so straightforward and intuitive that a Markdown file can be easily read even when not formatted.
+That is also the philosophy of the Markdown developers:

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.